-Jbel Ayachi is one of the highest driveable roads in Africa
+Driving to Jbel Ayachi, one of Africa's highest roads

-Jbel Ayachi is a high mountain peak at an elevation of 3.727m (12,227ft) above the sea level, located in Drâa-Tafilalet region of Morocco, in the Eastern High Atlas.
+Jbel Ayachi is a high mountain peak at an elevation of 3.727m (12,227ft) above the sea level, located in the Drâa-Tafilalet region of Morocco.
 It’s one of the highest roads of the country.

 Pic&Video: نبض اقليم ميدلت